patrickbucher/docs/weinberg/how-software-is-built.md

 - 3 to 4: agility (tools and techniques)
 - 4 to 5: adaptability (human development)

-Lockons are strong forces that prevent change (driving on one particular side of the rode in England vs. Germany).
+Lockons are strong forces that prevent change (e.g. driving on one particular side of the road in England vs. Germany).

 ## Control Patterns for Management